Sunday, December 22, 2024

 The Ministry of Economy explains that the delay was necessary precisely because of the conditions that arose during the war.

 “There are technical regulations that define the standards.
-Large enterprises would have to switch to new standards - change technologies.
+Large enterprises would have to switch to new standards and change technologies.
 The war began and associations, the American Chamber of Commerce, approached us.
 Businesses cannot make investments and have asked to postpone this issue until the end of martial law.
 The question here is purely economic,” says Deputy Minister of Economy Vitaly Kindrativ.

 The chemical industry reported a year ago that the volume of working capital had decreased by $5-6 billion due to the war.
 The share of the chemical industry in Ukraine's GDP is about 3%.
 In the structure of industrial production, this industry, depending on the year, occupied from 9% to 10.
 At the same time, the volume of the domestic commodity market for chemical products in Ukraine at the end of 2020 amounted to $10.6 billion, of which imports - 74%, domestic production - 26%.